 The Court also has regard to the resources of a party, namely benefits which may flow pursuant to a trust or other family structure.

-There are often disputes between litigants as to
+There are often disputes between parties as to:

 - assets which may have been dissipated either before or after separation.

-- formed part of the asset pool but have already been spent (for example funds invested in a joint account which existed at separation which have been spent on a party’s legal costs)
+- formed part of the asset pool but have already been spent.
+For example, funds invested in a joint account which existed at separation but have been spent on a party’s legal costs.

-- have been prematurely distributed or disposed of (for example, by way of transfer to a third party or gift)
+- have been prematurely distributed or disposed of.
+For example, by way of transfer to a third party or gifted.

-- have been wasted by one of the parties by way of wanton recklessness (gambling or extravagant expenditure)
+- have been wasted by one of the parties by way of wanton recklessness.
+This might mean things like gambling or extravagant expenditure.